celowsky/deluge/docs/source/intro/01-install.md

 available for Windows.

 Intrepid users can install Deluge from separate packages as detailed in [issue #3201].
+*Update 2020-01-09: This is no longer possible as the build artifact linked in the issue has been removed from AppVeyor.*

 ## <i class="fa fa-apple"></i> macOS